Search

 • use of fuel for powered vehicles (propane, gasoline and diesel) which includes exposure to carbon monoxide, carbon dioxide or exhaust fumes (including diesel exhaust) from trucks at the loading and receiving docks, and fork lifts

-Please note: In many cases, the risk of health effects from a chemical is related to the amount of time (duration) and to the amount of the substance (dose) that the individual is exposed to.
+Please note: In many cases, the risk of health effects from a product is related to the amount of time (duration) and to the amount of the substance (dose) that the individual is exposed to.
 For more information, please see the OSH Answers document What makes chemicals poisonous?.
 Also see the Chemical and Materials section in OSH Answers for storage and handling information on various "families" of chemicals and materials.

 Be sure to read the Safety Data Sheet (SDS) for each hazardous product for more information.
-For general information on SDSs, please refer to our OSH Answers document WHMIS 2015- Safety Data Sheet (SDS).
+For general information on SDSs, please refer to our OSH Answers document WHMIS - Safety Data Sheet (SDS).

 Ergonomic

 There are many situations where physical demands involve force, repetition, awkward postures and prolonged activities.
-These include:
+These hazards include:

 Some organizations and individuals may inquire about using back belts.
 Generally speaking, they are not recommended.
 Please see the OSH Answers on this topic document for more information.
 A back injury prevention program is recommended instead.

 If working at a conveyor or belt, repetitive motions, reaching, and lifting may be a concern especially when movements are done quickly and for a long period of time.
-The following case studies are available as examples and the information can be applied to a variety of situations:
+The following case studies are available as examples, and the information can be applied to a variety of situations:

 Physical